-Circling Jamaica by Car - Six Day Road Trip
+Circling Jamaica by Car - 6 day road trip

-Driving a full circle around the island of Jamaica takes a minimum of two days, but that is pushing it with not much time for pit stops.
-The distance is only about 398 miles using the major roads but takes 14 to 16 hours to complete.
+Driving a leisurely full circle around the island of Jamaica takes a minimum of two days, but that is pushing it with not much time for pit stops.
+The distance is only about 398 miles using the major roads but takes 14 to 16 hours to complete with minimal stops.
 The distance is similar in distance to New York to Pittsburgh, but takes significantly longer; over twice as long as it would in the USA.

 A more leisurely way is over 4 days, starting in Montego Bay and overnighting in Port Antonio, Kingston, Negril, but even this option does not leave much room for exploring.
 A more ideal pace is 6 days, overnighting in Ocho Rios, Port Antonio, Kingston, Treasure Beach, Negril, then back to Montego Bay.
 This gives a full day in each of the major coastal towns.
 The itinerary below is based on this option, but before embarking on this journey, we recommend taking the time to familiarize yourself with the main roads in Jamaica.

 Day 1 - Montego Bay to Ocho Rios

 Overnight in Ocho Rios